unduli-attacked/frc-docs/source/docs/software/state-space/state-space-observers.rst

         matrix
     \end{tabular}

-Covariance (short for correlated variance) is a measurement of how two variables are correlated.
+In a system, covariance (short for correlated variance) is a measurement of how two variables are correlated.
 In s system with a single state, the covariance matrix is simply :math:`\mathbf{\text{cov}(x_1, x_1)}`, or a matrix containing the variance :math:`\mathbf{\text{var} x_1} of the state :math:`x_1`.
 The magnitude of this variance is the square of the standard deviation of the Gaussian function describing the current state estimate.
 Relatively large values for covariance might indicate noisy data, while small covariances might indicate that the filter is more confident about it's estimate.
 Remember that "large" and "small" values for variance or covariance are relative to the base unit being used -- for example, if :math:`\mathbf{x_1}` was measured in meters, :math:`\mathbf{\text{cov}(x_1, x_1)}` would be in meters squared.

 Covariance matrices are written in the following form: